NVDLI/LDL/README.md

 ## Supporting Spreadsheet
 Apart from the code examples, this repository also contains a spreadsheet named [network_example.xlsx](network_example.xlsx).
-The spreadsheet provides additional insight about the basic workings of neurons and the learning process.
-It is unlikely that this spreadsheet is useful without first readint the corresponding description in LDL.
+The spreadsheet provides additional insight into the basic workings of neurons and the learning process.
+It is unlikely that this spreadsheet is useful without first reading the corresponding description in LDL.

 The spreadsheet consists of three tabs, each corresponding to a specific section of the initial chapters: